Kent Trading Standards Checked Scheme

 • Societies registered with the Financial Conduct Authority

 If the legal status of your business changes we may need to review your membership to the TSC scheme.
-It is your responsibility to notify us of any changes to your business, contact details and services as soon as reasonably practicable.
+It is your responsibility to notify us of any changes to your business, contact details and services as soon as you are notified or are deemed to have become aware of the changes.

 Failure to do so may result in your membership being reviewed, suspended or terminated.

-KCC reserves the right to refuse membership to any business or individual which it feels does not satisfy the criteria laid down in these terms and conditions.
-It may, as an alternative to refusal, impose certain conditions that need to be satisfied prior to confirmation of membership.
+KCC reserves the absolute right in its sole discretion to refuse membership to any business or individual which it feels does not satisfy the criteria laid down in these terms and conditions.
+KCC may, as an alternative to refusal, impose certain conditions that need to be satisfied prior to confirmation of your membership and will require the applicant to comply at all times with those additional requirements in addition to the standard conditions.

 We are likely to decline applications from businesses where: